Kyan is a skateboarder and musician from London England

 Rhythm and timing are a big part of skateboarding, when I’m working, I first watch the film I’m writing for repeatedly, making lot’s of notes of cue points and the sort of reverbs etc. I need.I then play different styles of music with the picture to get a idea of what will fit.
 I quickly collect together all the sounds I think will work well and then its a process of repeated editing, till you are left with the very best elements which really help tell the story and enhance the mood of the visual.
 I try hard to use sounds that no one else has and spend time recording and hunting for what I hear in my head.

 I’m really influenced by the music and sounds used in skate videos and in particular what Michael Cook created for the old Powell videos, he did all these cut up tracks with loads of samples and sound effects and those have been running on loop in my brain since the late 80s, I’m such a fan of him that I tracked him down – to ask how he made certain things.

-– I’m also really feeling what the On Tick crew are doing at the moment and I like how they are using Drum n Bass.
-I feel the tempo really fit’s well with skating, it’s a music created in the UK a think grime music should be used more for soundtracks, it has the energy and rawness of skating.
+I’m also really feeling what the On Tick crew are doing at the moment and I like how they are using Drum n Bass.
+I feel the tempo really fits well with skating, it’s a music created in the UK and I think grime music should be used more for soundtracks, it has the energy and rawness of skating.

-I work a lot with people with skateboarding backgrounds and I find that contrary to popular stereotypes, they usually are the dedicated, creative and straight forward people you could hope to work with and I think a lot of that comes from being able to quickly adapt to challenges and make something from very little and just generally being able to view the world in a way that’s impossible if you don’t have that skate brain.
-I look forward to working with others in the network and I’m excited to see what 2016 will bring.
+I work a lot with people with skateboarding backgrounds and I find that contrary to popular stereotypes, they usually are the dedicated, creative and straightforward people you could hope to work with and I think a lot of that comes from being able to quickly adapt to challenges and make something from very little and just generally being able to view the world in a way that’s impossible if you don’t have that skate brain.